-If you would like to donate to the Family Farm Disaster Fund, please click here.
+Would you like to donate to the Family Farm Disaster Fund?

 Farm Aid helps family farmers through disasters by:

-- Providing emergency funds for families to cover family household and medical expenses.
-Through churches and service organizations operating in the region, Farm Aid ensures that the money goes to farm families most in need.
+- Providing emergency funds to farm families for family household and medical expenses.
+Coordinating with churches and farm service organizations operating in the disaster region, Farm Aid responds quickly to ensure that the money goes to farm families most in need.

-- Convening workshops and public meetings that bring farmers together with experts who know the intricate ins and outs of applying for available disaster assistance.
+- Convening disaster recovery workshops and meetings that connect farmers with experts who know the intricate ins and outs of applying for available disaster assistance or that expand the capacity of farm service providers to support farmers in crisis.